 As the examples outlined show, manufacturers of medical devices cannot avoid dealing with the language requirements of each individual country in which they wish to market their products.
 This also means that the internal processes for the respective countries are to be adapted accordingly so that the products are delivered to the respective countries with correct information or that users receive instructions for use in the local language upon request.

 What responsibility must distributors assume?

-Our team would be happy to assist you with regulatory compliance and specific questions regarding the MDR or the language provisions.
-Although the MDR has been applied in all EU Member States since May 26, 2021, there are still some missing national implementations that define country-specific elements, including the language requirements.
+Our team would be happy to assist you with regulatory compliance and specific questions regarding the EU MDR or the language provisions.
 We are monitoring the developments in all Member States and our team of experts is always available to assist you.
-Do not hesitate to contact us.
+If you have further questions on language provisions and EU MDR do not hesitate to contact us.

 - Swiss medical device importers – regulatory requirements

 - Class I medical device requirements for manufacturers under EU MDR

 - Certification of a Quality Management System according to ISO 13485